 The fact is that there is only one real problem for us as human beings: ignorance of the Self.
 And the solution is obvious: knowledge of the Self.
 For this reason Arjuna could not be swayed by Krishna’s exhortations to fight that were based on egocentric factors such as personal disgrace, hope of heavenly reward, social order, and such like.
 This much Arjuna understood.
-Having revealed this to Arjuna, Krishna went directly to the core issue of the Self and stayed there for the remainder of that miracle of wisdom we know as the Gita.
+Having revealed this to Arjuna (for Krishna had no need to find it out for himself), Krishna went directly to the core issue of the Self and stayed there for the remainder of that miracle of wisdom we know as the Gita.
 Like Uddalaka he used many means to convey the single message: Know the Self.

 The four states of understanding

-After his initial exposition of the Self, already considered in previous essays, Krishna speaks of the four responses human beings have in relation to teaching about the Self:
+After his initial exposition of the Self, already considered in previous essays, Krishna speaks of the responses human beings have to the teaching about the Self:

 According to Krishna there are four states of awareness in relation to the Self: 1) direct knowledge, 2) deep faith and conviction–an intuition of the Self’s reality, 3) intellectual comprehension of the “theory” of the Self, and 4) complete non-comprehension.

-“There are some who have actually looked upon the Atman, and understood It, in all Its wonder.”
+“Some perceive this [Self] as wondrous.”
 In the ultimate sense, to know something is to be something.
-Although we are always our Selves and incapable of being anything else, because we have fallen into the pit of delusion we are aware of and “know” just about everything but our Selves.
+Although we are always our Selfs and incapable of being anything else, because we have fallen into the pit of delusion we are aware of and “know” just about everything but our Selfs.
 This is an awesomely horrible plight.
-But Krishna tells us that there are those who have actually regained their Self-awareness, “seen” themselves in atmic vision and comprehended what they saw, coming to know the Self in the fullest sense.
+But Krishna tells us that there are those who have actually regained their self-awareness, “seen” themselves in atmic vision and comprehended what they saw, coming to know the Self in the fullest sense.

-“Others can only speak of It as wonderful beyond their understanding.”
+“Another speaks of it as wondrous.”
 Since we are the Self, we obviously know all about it on the real level of our being.
 Evolution consists mainly of development/elaboration of our body vehicles, including the mind, but it also entails a refining of those vehicles, a transparency in which intuition comes more and more into play.
 It is this which is the real transcendence of the mind (intellect) and entry into true knowing.
 As a prelude to the direct knowing of the Self, the intuition of the Self arises and increases, leading the sadhaka onward to that knowing.

-“Others know of Its wonder by hearsay.”
+“Another hears of it as wondrous.”
 Before intuition arises, the intellect is developed through evolution and becomes capable of grasping the concept of the Self–insofar as it can be intellectually grasped.
 No small degree of evolution is required before genuinely intelligent (buddhic) apprehension of the Self is possible.
 Therefore to simply have an intellectual comprehension of the incomprehension of the Self–to wonder at the truth of the Self–is itself a mark of significant spiritual development.